-Complimentary parking is available in the museum parking garage.
+Complimentary, ADA-accessible parking is available in the lower level of the museum parking garage.
 Follow the signs on Museum Way.
-The parking garage offers ADA-compliant parking.
-The garage often fills up on busy days.

 The museum’s main drive connects to a drop-off area at the museum’s ADA-accessible front entrance located by Roxy Paine’s tree-like sculpture Yield.
 Cars and buses may stop here to load and unload passengers.
 No parking is allowed in this area.

-During especially busy days, guests may need to park in the upper parking lot on Museum Way, or at Orchards Park across NE J Street, and walk to the museum entrance via the Orchard Trail.
+During especially busy days, guests may need to park in the gravel lot on Museum Way, or at Orchards Park across NE J Street, and walk to the museum entrance via the Orchard Trail.
 There is no RV parking available on the Crystal Bridges grounds.
-RVs may park at Orchards Park.
+RVs may park at Orchard Park.

-Located in the museum’s main lobby, Guest Services is your resource for many museum amenities and services including Lost and Found, maps, brochures, self-guided and audio tours, and information about guided tours and educational programs.
+Located in the museum’s Garrison Lobby, Guest Services is your resource for many museum amenities and services including Lost and Found, maps, brochures, self-guided and audio tours, and information about guided tours and educational programs.
 Guests may also purchase or pick up tickets here.

 Large items, including backpacks, backpack-style child carriers, tripods, umbrellas, or any package or other item larger than 11 x 15″ are not allowed in the galleries.
-Self-service checkrooms are located in the lower lobby (one level down from the main lobby), and adjacent to the south lobby.
+Self-service checkrooms are located in the lower lobby (one level down from the Garrison Lobby).
 Lockers are provided for your valuables at no charge in both checkrooms and in the north lobby.

 Front carriers are allowed in the galleries, as are sling-style child carriers.
-Backpack style carriers are not permitted.
+Backpack-style carriers are not permitted.
 Those can be stored in the checkroom during your visit.
-Strollers and wagons are permissible in the galleries but must be pushed in front, not pulled from behind.

 On the first floor near the Great Hall there is a private room that can be used, when it is available, by nursing mothers who prefer a private setting.
 Please ask a museum security officer or Guest Services for access.